madaster97/node-smartv2-client/docs/README.md

 **This is the recommended method of getting yourself an Issuer instance.**

 - `issuer`: `<string>` Issuer Identifier or metadata URL
 - Returns: `Promise<Issuer>`

 ---

+#### `Issuer.fhirDiscover(iss)`

+Loads OpenID Connect 1.0 Metadata document from a discoverable fhir server.
+When the issuer argument contains '.well-known' we load that document.
+Else, we'll assume the issuer is the base (iss) of the fhir server, and append /.well-known/smart-configuration.

+- `iss`: `<string>` Base URL of the Issuer's FHIR Server
+- Returns: `Promise<Issuer>`

+---